TalleyAmir/Annotated-Bibliographies/Cryptography-and-Computer-Security/Multi-Party-Computation/2019-02-22-omniledger.md

 ### ByzCoinX

+ByzCoinX is closely modelled after ByzCoin's (2016) Byzantine fault-tolerant consensus protocol.
+The additions made to this protocol by OmniLedger increase the protocol's robustness to denial of service attacks.
+In addition, it increases performance by resolving transaction conflicts in real time to allow different shards to parallelize computation.

 ### Atomix

 Atomix is a Byzantine Shard Atomic Commit protocol that enables OmniLedger to perform and commit transactions across multiple shards (as is likely the case for most transactions in practice).
 Furthermore, it prevents double-spending and ensures that unspent currency from failed transactions are not forever locked.
 It does this using a three-step protocol in the UTXO (Unspent Transaction Output) model that consists of: